Mt. Blue graduates hailed for their resilience

-FARMINGTON — It was a new way of doing things Sunday when Mt.
-Blue High School awarded 164 diplomas during a drive-up graduation ceremony at the school’s parking lot.
+FARMINGTON — Mt.
+Blue High School awarded 164 students with diplomas on Sunday, June 14, at a drive-up ceremony at the school’s parking lot.

-She said many students have become “essential workers,” and are now in major support roles at home.

-Speeches and a musical performance were broadcast over an FM radio station and streamed over VIMEO, allowing families to tune in while waiting in their vehickes.
+Speeches and a musical performance were broadcast over an FM radio station and streamed over VIMEO, allowing families to tune in while waiting in their vehicles.

 Many graduates referred to themselves as the “Class of Corona,” instead of the Class of 2020.